stTrimis/Music-Player/README.md

 You can download the repository and run it on Android Studio.

-Also i realesed the up as APK.
+Also i realesed the app as APK.
 To find it you have to follow the following path

 Music Player->app->realese->music_player.apk